 AJW’s Beer of the Week

-- What would be your picks in each of AJW’s categories and why?
+- What would be your picks in each of AJW’s categories?
+Why did you make those choices?

-- What was your favorite iRunFar interview of 2014 and why?
+- What was your favorite iRunFar interview of 2015?
+What makes it your favorite?